 Did you know that one cup serving of cucumber contains only 5 grams of carbs?
 This low-carb content makes cucumbers a great choice for those with diabetes.
 What’s more, they will make you feel full without spiking your blood sugar.

-Cucumbers are rich in vitamin C, K, and potassium, which is another reason to include them in your diet.
+Cucumbers are rich in vitamins C, K, and potassium, which is another reason to include them in your diet.
 Besides using them for salads, you can also add thin cucumber slices to your sandwich.

 5. Cabbage